Kentown Lancs & South Cumbria

 Together for Short Lives Family Service Coordinators work to understand the needs of a family and identify support through signposting or enabling access to other services locally and nationally.
 By building relationships with other charities and services they support families with applications for grants, other charitable funds and applications for services.

-Each family will be paired with an expert Family Support Worker who will provide practical and emotional support for the whole family whenever and for as long as it is needed.
+Each family will be paired with an expert Family Support Worker who will provide practical and emotional support at home and in the community whenever and for as long as it is needed.
 They will support the whole family including parents, carers, the unwell child, brothers, sisters and grandparents including support through bereavement and grief.

 Impact Evaluation